 Criminologists may perform the following tasks:

-- study the ways certain criminal justice agencies operate including the law courts, police services, prisons and community-based correction centres
+- study the ways in which certain criminal justice agencies operate, including the law courts, police services, prisons and community-based correction centres

 - analyse and interpret data received on the incidence of crime and the operation of the justice system

 - monitor new and emerging trends in offending and crime

 - provide information about crime and the ways in which people are processed by the criminal justice system

 - catalogue information about the possible causes of crime and the crimes committed

 - compile crime statistics and develop ways in which crime-solving resources can be most effectively used

 - analyse and develop crime policy and prevention strategies